Milkmange/Google-Dorking/README.md

 - Automatic result parsing using BeautifulSoup and Selenium.
 - Option to save search results to a custom file.
 - User-friendly with a colorful command-line interface.
+- you can add your own dork in to the tool fully customizable

 ## Requirements
 - **Python 3.8+**.